 - In a heavy bottom pan,Add 2 tsp of oil and put all the whole spices and stir fry for few seconds

 - Add rice and salt and mix gently

 - Add water(almost double the quantity of rice) and few drops of orange colour (optional).
 Mix well, allow it to boil and then simmer.Cover it with lid and gently mix it for one or two times after some time (2 minutes or so)

 - Cook till rice grains are cooked from the core,and all water is evaporated

 - Serve hot with Bhee patata curry

-- Clean and cut bhee into slanting slices and pressure cook them with some salt and water till 2 whistles are heard(If the bhee quality is really good,it will be soft in just one whistle,so be aware).
+- Clean and cut bhee into slanting slices and pressure cook them with some salt and water till done (2-4 whistles of pressure cooker, depending on quality of bhee)

-- Close the lid of cooker and wait for one whistle.Put the gas on lowest flame for a minute or so and then put off the gas.
+- Close the lid of cooker and wait for one whistle and then cook on lowest flame, under pressure for 2-5 min.Put off the flame.